Associate Professor

 Education:

-Dr. Natalie Todak is an Associate Professor of Criminal Justice at the University of Alabama at Birmingham.
-She uses qualitative and mixed research methods to study critical issues in policing.
-Her current work is focused on police diversity, culture, misconduct, and whistleblowing.
-In 2019, she was selected as a National Institute of Justice LEADS Academic, in recognition of her collaborative work with agencies to further evidence-based policing.
-In 2022, she was the American Society of Criminology, Division of Policing, Early Career Award winner, which recognizes outstanding scholarly contributions to the field of policing by someone who has received their Ph.D. degree within the last five years.
+Dr. Natalie Todak is an Associate Professor of Criminal Justice at the University of Alabama at Birmingham (UAB).
+She has a PhD in Criminology and Criminal Justice from Arizona State University (ASU).
+She uses qualitative and mixed methods to study critical issues in policing, with a focus on diversity, culture, misconduct, and whistleblowing.
+She is an alumnus of the National Institute of Justice LEADS Program, in recognition of her collaborative work with agencies to further evidence-based policing.
+She was also awarded the Early Career Award from the American Society of Criminology Division of Policing and the John R. Hepburn Alumni Scholar Award from ASU.
+She has published in leading journals such as Criminology, Criminology and Public Policy, Crime and Delinquency, and Police Quarterly.

 Police diversity; police culture; police misconduct; whistleblowing.